 On February 17, 2017, the Company signed a letter of understanding with each of eight individual investors, who are also the Company's current shareholders, including the Company's CEO, Mr. Yunfei Li, whereby these shareholders agreed in principle to subscribe for new shares of the Company's common stock totaling \$10 million, but the purchase price was not determined at the time of the letter.
-Each of the shareholders is expected to enter into a definitive securities purchase agreement with the Company within the next few months under which the purchase price of shares will be determined based on the market price at the closing of such purchase.
-The shareholders have already paid the Company a total of \$2.02 million as deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a deposit of \$225,784.
+Each of the shareholders is expected to enter into a definitive securities purchase agreement with the Company a total of \$2.03 million as refundable deposits, among which, Mr. Yunfei Li agreed to subscribe new shares totaling \$1.12 million and pay a refundable deposit of \$0.2 million (note 12).
 The issuance of the shares to the investors is expected to be made in reliance on the exemption provided by Section 4(a)(2) of the Securities Act of 1933, as amended, for the offer and sale of securities not involving a public offering, and Regulation S promulgated thereunder.
+In April and the share purchase is not completed.

-On June 14, 2016, the Company renewed its banking facilities from Bank of Dandong to provide a maximum amount of RMB130 million (approximately \$18.7 million), including three-year long-term loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
+On June 14, 2016, the Company renewed its banking facilities from Bank of Dandong to provide a maximum amount of RMB130 million (approximately \$18.9 million), including three-year longterm loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
 The banking facilities were guaranteed by Mr. Xianqian Li, the Company's former CEO, Ms. Xiaoqiu Yu, the wife of the Company's former CEO, Shenzhen BAK, Mr. Yunfei Li, the Company's CEO, and Ms. Qinghui Yuan, Mr. Yunfei Li's wife.
 The facilities were also secured by part of its Dalian site's prepaid land use rights, buildings, construction in progress, machinery and equipment and pledged deposits.
-Under the banking facilities, from June to September 2016, the Company borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$18.3 million), bearing fixed interest at 7.2% per annum.
-The Company also borrowed a series of revolving bank acceptance totaled \$0.4 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bills.
+Under the banking facilities, from June to September 2016, the Company borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$18.4 million), bearing fixed interest at 7.2% per annum.
+The Company also borrowed a series of revolving bank acceptance totaled \$0.1 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bills.

-On July 6, 2016, the Company obtained banking facilities from Bank of Dalian to provide a maximum amount of RMB10 million (approximately \$1.4 million) and bank acceptance bills of RMB40 million (approximately \$5.8 million) to July 2017.
+On July 6, 2016, the Company obtained banking facilities from Bank of Dalian to provide a maximum amount of RMB10 million (approximately \$1.5 million) and bank acceptance bills of RMB40 million (approximately \$5.8 million) to July 2017.
 The banking facilities were guaranteed by Mr. Yunfei Li, the Company's CEO, Ms. Qinghui Yuan, Mr. Li's wife, and Shenzhen BAK.

-1. Principal Activities, Basis of Presentation and Organization (Continued)
+1. Principal Activities, Basis of Presentation and Organization (continued)

-Under the banking facilities, on July 6, 2016, the Company borrowed one year short-term loan of RMB10 million (approximately \$1.4 million), bearing a fixed interest rate at 6.525% per annum.
+Under the banking facilities, on July 6, 2016, the Company borrowed one year short-term loan of RMB10 million (approximately \$1.5 million), bearing a fixed interest rate at 6.525% per annum.
 The Company also borrowed a series of RMB40 million (approximately \$5.8 million) of bank acceptance bills payable from Bank of Dalian, and bank deposit of 50% was required to secure against these bank acceptance bills.

-As of December 31, 2016, the Company had unutilized committed banking facilities of \$0.3 million.
+As of March 31, 2017, the Company had unutilized committed banking facilities of \$0.4 million.
 The Company plans to renew these loans upon maturity.